ybeaz/yunazon-learn-browser/README.md

 ## Done

+2021-05-31 Implement question limit and pass rate with default and custom settings 2021-05-31 Extend a course template with question limit for a course.
+For that to add a questions attribute isActive: type boolean
-2021-05-31 Implement question limit and pass rate with default and custom settings 2021-05-15 Tracking user data is implemented: server API, client support, but not display support 2021-05-01 SEO
+2021-05-31 Extend a course template with rate to pass test 2021-05-29 Extend a question template with attribute isActive: type boolean === false don't show up by default 2021-05-15 Tracking user data is implemented: server API, client support, but not display support 2021-05-01 SEO
 2021-05-01 Pagination by two-three questions